-If there is any possibility of the formation of more than one carbocation.
-Then the less stable carbocation is transformed into the more stable one.
+If there is any possibility of the formation of more than one carbonation, then the less stable carbocation is transformed into the more stable one by the shifting of the atoms or groups.
 This is known as carbocation rearrangement.
-In this rearrangement, mostly secondary carbocation is rearranged into tertiary carbocation.
-Hence, benzylic or allylic allows the formation of a primary carbocation.
-This is because of resonance stability.
+In this rearrangement, mostly secondary carbocation is rearranged into tertiary carbonation.
+However, benzylic or allylic allows the formation of primary carbonation because of resonance stability.

 Types of carbocation rearrangement

-There are three types of carbocation rearrangement Hydride shift, methyl shift, and phenyl shift.
+There are three types of carbocation rearrangement Hydride shift, methyl shift, and phenyl shift as discussed below:

 Mechanism of 1,2 hydride shift